Alexander Ritzmann

 ‹ Go back to leadership page

-Alexander has been working on the promotion of liberal democracy and the prevention of violent extremism for more than 20 years now.
-He has testified before the German Bundestag, the European Parliament and the U.S. House of Representatives on these matters.
+Alexander has been working on the prevention and combatting of violent extremism for more than 25 years.
+He has testified before the German Bundestag, the European Parliament, the U.S. House of Representatives, the Australian Senate and various EU and U.S. governments and agencies on these matters.

-Alexander is also advising the European Commission’s Radicalisation Awareness Network (RAN), where he particularly focuses on extremist ideologies, narratives and strategic communications.
-From 2016 to 2020, Alexander was a member of the RAN Steering Committee and co-chair of its Communication and Narratives (C&N) Working Group.
-In this capacity, he co-developed the GAMMMA+ model for effective alternative and counter narratives, which serves as a tool-kit for practitioners all over the EU and beyond.
+Alexander was a working group leader and senior advisor to the European Commission’s Radicalisation Awareness Network (RAN) from 2016 to 2024, where he particularly focused on extremist ideologies, narratives and strategic communications.
+In this capacity he co-developed the GAMMMA+ model for effective alternative and counter narratives, which serves as a tool-kit for practitioners all over the EU and beyond.

 Daily Dose